Lavender Haze: Lyrics and interpretations

+In an Instagram post, Swift shared that she discovered the expression "lavender haze", which describes the state of being in love, when watching the period drama series Mad Men.
+Intrigued by its meaning and supposed 1950s origin, Swift saw parallels between the expression and her relationship with the English actor Joe Alwyn; she interpreted it as an "all-encompassing love glow".

-The lyrics were inspired by the media scrutiny that Swift and Alwyn had faced.
+The lyrics of "Lavender Haze" were inspired by the media scrutiny that Swift and Alwyn had faced.
 The overall message is that she wants to stay in love with him despite others' opinions.
-She appreciates his unwavering support for her and disregard of the gossip surrounding her past relationships: "I've been under scrutiny/ You handle it beautifully/ All this shit is new to me"; "I find it dizzying/ They're bringing up my history/ But you weren't even listening."
-The song also explores the pressures that come with protecting this love, such as fighting back gendered stereotypes ("the 1950s shit they want from me") that demand women to become either a wife or a one-night fling.
+She appreciates his unwavering support for her and disregard of the gossip surrounding her past relationships in the lines: "I've been under scrutiny/ You handle it beautifully/ All this shit is new to me"; "I find it dizzying/ They're bringing up my history/ But you weren't even listening."
+The song also explores the pressures that come with protecting this love, such as fighting back gender stereotypes ("the 1950s shit they want from me") that demand women to become either a wife or a one-night fling.
 Swift ignores all of the inquiries into her unwed status: "I'm damned if I do give a damn what people say"; "Talk your talk and go viral/ I just need this love spiral."

 According to several media publications, "Lavender Haze" has a feminist viewpoint and calls out the misogynistic conceptions about gender roles.
 In the view of Slates Carl Wilson, the song sees Swift asserting authority and rejecting others' perception of her as a Madonna–whore complex.
 The New York Timess Lindsay Zoladz contended that the track represented Swift's shifted attitude towards romance: whereas her 2008 single "Love Story" depicted marriage as the ideal romantic ending with starry-eyed fairy tale imagery, "Lavender Haze" expresses ambivalence towards not only marriage but also the societal expectations and "traditional timelines of adulthood".
 Writing for the Alternative Press, Ilana Kaplan considered "Lavender Haze" one of the album tracks where Swift grappled with the "good-girl" image that she had constrained herself to, a notion that she had explained in the 2019 documentary Miss Americana.

 There were interpretations of "Lavender Haze" from a queer perspective.
-According to Shaun Cullen, a professor in the humanities, there are some reasons for this: the color lavender, which evokes the symbol of gay pride; and the protest against the "1950s shit", which suggests not only defiance against gender discrimination but also sexuality-based discrimination.
+According to Shaun Cullen, a professor in the humanities, this is due to the lyrics mentioning the color lavender, which is associated with gay pride; and the protest against the "1950s shit", which suggests not only defiance against gender discrimination but also sexuality-based discrimination.
 Cullen argued that this showcased Swift's increasing awareness of her status as "a white celebrity, artist, and citizen struggling to communicate [...] across the color line", which parallels her departure from "the trappings of Jim Crow-era country and planation nostalgia" suggested by her early country songs.